 - Mastery of regulatory thresholds (AET, SCT…)

-- Structured reports for your regulatory files
+- Structured reports for your regulatory submissions

-Each FILAB report is structured for direct integration into your files: Module 3 CTD, IMPD, STED, BER, 510(k) or PMA dossier.
+Each FILAB report is structured for direct integration into your submissions: Module 3 CTD, IMPD, STED, BER, 510(k) or PMA dossier.
 Our deliverables include detailed operating conditions, annotated chromatograms, identification/quantification tables, and toxicological assessment of the detected compounds.

 Our FAQ